AVEVA/CONNECT-data-services-developer-docs/Content_Portal/Overview/what-does-ocs-do.md

 ![OCS](images/how-does-ocs-work/dataviews.jpg)

-  **Note: You can reference metadata defined in a metadata rule when creating a data view.
+**Note**: You can reference metadata defined in a metadata rule when creating a data view.
 This action will include all streams containing the specified metadata.